srl-labs/sros-anysec-lab/README.md

 ANYsec provides low-latency, native encryption for any transport (IP, MPLS, segment routing, Ethernet or VLAN), on any service, at any time and for any load conditions without impacting performance.

-This lab provides an Anysec Demo based on CLAB and Nokia SROS FP5 vSIMs.
+This lab provides an Anysec (https://www.nokia.com/networks/technologies/fp5/) Demo based on CLAB (https://containerlab.dev/) and Nokia SROS FP5 vSIMs.

-For Anysec refer to https://www.nokia.com/networks/technologies/fp5/

-For CLAB refer to https://containerlab.dev/.